 Each year, more than 4,000 fatal accidents involving large trucks or buses occur.
-And while car drivers often think of truck drivers as big bullies of the road, the fact is that 72% of crashes between large trucks and passenger vehicles are caused by car drivers.
+And while car drivers often think of truck drivers as big bullies of the road, the fact is that car drivers cause 72% of crashes between large trucks and passenger vehicles.
 Driving too fast, improper following, and failure to stay in an appropriate lane are often the cause of fatal crashes with 18 wheelers.

-Accidents with 18 wheelers and other large trucks often turn fatal, and it's not hard to understand why.
+Accidents with 18 wheelers and other large trucks often turn fatal, and it’s not hard to understand why.
 Legally, 18 wheeler trucks can weigh up to 80,000 pounds.
-That's 40 tons of weight barrelling down the highway.
+That’s 40 tons of weight barrelling down the highway.
 By comparison, the average passenger car is 4,000 pounds, just two tons.
-In a collision, there's no question which vehicle will suffer the most damage, which is why passengers and drivers in cars and small vehicles should be especially careful when driving around large trucks.
+There’s no question in a collision which vehicle will suffer the most damage, which is why passengers and drivers in cars and small vehicles should be especially careful when driving around large trucks.

-It can be dangerous driving with big rigs on the road, but to stay safe, you have to share the road.
+It can be dangerous driving with big rigs on the road, but you have to share the road to stay safe.
 Follow these tips to practice safe driving habits around 18 wheelers and avoid becoming a deadly statistic.

 - Be aware of where trucks are: Trucks prefer to drive in the middle lane to avoid the fast lane on the left and cars getting off and on in the right lane.
 If you want to avoid being in front of or behind trucks, stick to the left or right lanes.